sahir-muzaffar/destroyearth/README.md

 # destroyearth
-I want to build an app that effectively destroys the earth
+I want to build an app that effectively destroys the earth....